 During your appointment, we’ll use a dental tool called a scaler to gently scrape away plaque and tartar.
 Then, we’ll use a high-powered toothbrush with gritty toothpaste to polish your teeth.
 The next steps are to floss, rinse, and wait for the dentist to perform the final examination.

 During an oral examination, one of our dentists will check the inside of your mouth for obvious signs of cavities, gum disease, and other oral health problems.
 For example, you may have periodontitis if you have bleeding gums and deep gum pockets between your teeth.

 Your dentist may also perform an oral cancer screening by examining the inside of your mouth for red and white patches.
 They’ll also use a gloved hand to feel inside your mouth for lumps and other abnormalities.
 If they find anything suspicious, they’ll refer you to the appropriate specialist for a biopsy.

-, over 53,000 Americans will get oral and throat cancer this year.
-Getting an can save your life because it allows your dentist to catch any symptoms early.
+According to the American Cancer Society, over 53,000 Americans will get oral and throat cancer this year.
+Getting an oral cancer screening can save your life because it allows your dentist to catch any symptoms early.

 X-rays allow us to see oral health issues that may be lurking beneath the surface.
 For example, we may see that your wisdom teeth are coming in crooked and refer you to an oral surgeon to have them extracted.
 Another example would be detecting a tiny cavity between your back teeth.